Thursday, 21 April 2016

 Central Asia, Afghanistan (?), 7th, boar's head and peacock, Metropolitan Museum

-It may be necessary to verify whether a commonality of themes between the Central Asian and Turk imagery existed in order to reinforce the connection.
+It is necessary to verify whether Central Asian and Turk imagery could overlap reinforcing the hypothesis of their connection.

-The scarce evidence regarding early Turk imagery, that is ante 565, is to be deduced from petroglyphs, memorial steles, and coinage, the meaning of which scholars increased with descriptions found in the scripts themselves and contemporaneous Chinese chronicles.
+The scarce evidence regarding early Turk imagery, that is ante 565, can be deduced from petroglyphs, memorial steles, and coinage, the meaning of which scholars investigate thanks to descriptions found in the scripts themselves and contemporaneous Chinese chronicles.

 Two designs should have been dominant in the kingship representation as royal marks (tamgha) of the two major ruling dynasties, the Ashina and Ashida.
 Their distinguishing marks were respectively the mountain goat/ibex and the snake/dragon.
-They seem to have been steadily used as a symbol of power.
-Two more animals enjoyed a special status, the raptor and the horse.
-The former represents both a celestial being loaded with divine attributes connecting heavens and earth and one essential activity of the steppe nomads, the falconry.
-The latter was the second best companion of the nomads apt for herding and warfare, enjoying a celestial status in Eurasia as neatly displayed by added wings in the silks depictions.
+They were steadily used as symbols of power.
+Two more animals enjoyed a special status, the bird of prey and the horse.
+The former represents both a celestial being loaded with divine attributes connecting heavens and earth, and the falconry - an essential activity of the steppe nomads.
+Birds of prey were the second best companions of the nomads apt for herding and warfare, enjoying a celestial status in Eurasia as neatly displayed by added wings in silk depictions.

 These images in Turk art may have had quite elegant and recognisable shapes, such as the 'falcon' carved on the stone tiara of Kul Tegin memorial statue (circa 730) or the horse stamped on a Turk coin (6th).
-Otherwise, in 'rural' environments, like some petroglyphs declare, the designs were rationally more stylized and simplified.
+Otherwise, in 'rural' environments, like in petroglyphs, designs were stylized and simplified.

 Kul Tegin memorial, I half 8th, detail, Raptor